XRPLF/xrpl-dev-portal/blog/2024/deep-dive-into-amm-integration.md

 **Financial Applications**

-Developers can create DeFi services like trading platforms, yield farming applications, and more that leverage the efficiency and liquidity of AMM pools.
+Developers can create DeFi services like trading platforms, yield farming applications, and more, that leverage the efficiency and liquidity of AMM pools.
 The ability to easily swap assets and provide liquidity directly on the ledger enhances user experiences and can drive adoption of a variety of services.

 **Non-Financial Integrations**